alpa-projects/alpa/examples/opt_serving/README.rst

   .. note::

-    Similarly, the above script also require 350GB free disk space to write the numpy-formatted weights.
+    The above script also require 350GB free disk space to write the numpy-formatted weights.

-4. Verify the output weights
-    Verify the MD5 of your converted weights to ensure there are no errors during the conversion.

 Download Alpa-compatible weights